Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 This funding request forks into a research and an implementation track.
 The key deliverables are
 1. a research paper,
 2. an analysis of implementation candidates for MMB in addition to BEEFY bridging, and
-3. a Rust implemenation of Merkle Mountain Belts integrated as a frame pallet, together with any necessary changes to Snowfork's BEEFY client necessary to accommodate: https://github.com/Snowfork/snowbridge/blob/main/contracts/src/BeefyClient.sol
+3. a Rust implementation of Merkle Mountain Belts integrated into a frame pallet, together with any necessary changes to Snowfork's BEEFY client necessary to accommodate: https://github.com/Snowfork/snowbridge/blob/main/contracts/src/BeefyClient.sol

-The additional success milestones are described in the [success reward section](#Success-Reward).
+An additional success milestone is described in the [success reward section](#Success-Reward).
 The key deliverables for this track are
-1. publication of the MMB research paper in a well-respected journal, and
+1. publication of the research paper in a well-respected conference, and
 2. deployment of MMBs in Polkadot's BEEFY protocol.

 ### Research Timeframe